stratosphereips/StratosphereLinuxIPS/README.md

 ## From the Docker Hub

-	- docker run -it --rm --net=host -v ~/code/StratosphereLinuxIPS/dataset:/StratosphereLinuxIPS/dataset stratosphereips/slips:v0.6.5
+	- docker run -it --rm --net=host stratosphereips/slips:v0.6.5
 	- ./slips.py -c slips.conf -f test-flows/test3.binetflow

+### If you want to share files between your host and the docker, you can do:

+	- mkdir ~/dataset
+	- cp <some-place>/myfile.pcap ~/dataset
+	- docker run -it --rm --net=host -v ~/dataset:/StratosphereLinuxIPS/dataset stratosphereips/slips:v0.6.5
+	- ./slips.py -c slips.conf -f dataset/myfile.pcap

 ## Build the docker from the Dockerfile